scalazone/monix/topics/monix-task-foundations/creationandexecution.md

 val error = Task.raiseError(RuntimeException("Something went wrong"))
 ```

-`Task` will also catch any _non-fatal_ errors that are thrown and return them as a failed task.
+`Task` catches any _non-fatal_ errors that are thrown, and returns them as a failed task.
 Errors, such as `OutOfMemoryError`, `StackOverflowError`, [and others](https://dotty.epfl.ch/api/scala/util/control/NonFatal$.html) are generally
-considered not recoverable and if they happen, the current task, or entire JVM should shut down as quickly as possible.
+considered not recoverable and if they happen, the current task, or entire JVM should shut down as quickly as possible:

 ```scala
 import monix.eval.Task